mizwardomlank/mizwardomlank.github.io/index.md

 ## Hello World </>

 I'm Miftah, a web developer!
-This web is in development.
+This page is in development.
 So for more information you can follow me on:
 - [Linkedin.com](https://linkedin.com/in/miftahmizwar)
 - [Twitter.com](https://twitter.com/mvthm)